 Though the silk press has been around for a while, some basic questions regarding its origin, preparation, maintenance, and effects on the hairstyle are still topics many naturalistas have yet to know.

-But for the gaps of knowledge we might have on the silk press, there are people like Prinshell Williams, Versatility Natural Hair Salon (Former Hair by Prinshell) founder and North Carolina-based natural hair stylist whose years of slaying the hairstyle have made her an expert on the topic.
-With the proper preparation, execution, and maintenance, Williams believes silk presses can be as long-lasting and non-damaging as any natural hairstyle.
+But for the gaps of knowledge we might have on the silk press, there are people like Prinshell Williams, (Prinshell’s Hands) founder and North Carolina-based natural hair stylist whose years of slaying the hairstyle have made her an expert on the topic.
+With the proper preparation, execution, and maintenance, Williams believes silk presses can be as long-lasting and can show how to straighten natural hair without damage.

 Image Source: @versatilitynaturalhairsalon